spirifoxy/teleworker/DESIGN.md

     * **cpu** - cpu share in percents (1-100) available to this job
     * **io** - proportion of I/O access (1-100) available to this job
 1. Stop the job: a user is required to provide a job ID for the job termination.
 The default behavior is to kill the task as it will trigger _SIGKILL_ to be sent for the command termination.
 1. Get the status of the job.
-Requires only the job ID to be sent, the user gets in return the job status, all the job resource limits set upon job creation and exit code (applies only if the job is in the finished or stopped status)
+Requires only the job ID to be sent, the user gets in return the job status, all the job resource limits set upon job creation and exit code (applies only if the job is in the finished or stopped status).
+It is guaranteed that the task will be terminated during the request.
 1. Stream the output of the job.
 Requires only the job ID, starts the stream of the job stdout - the user gets everything that was written by the command until that moment and continues to get the command logs in real time until either the job is finished/terminated or the user interrupts the stream command execution (CTRL-C).
 It is a completely valid scenario to request the logs of both stdout and stderr (or even stdout and once again stdout) of the same job at the same time.
     * **err** - optional flag, if provided starts the stream of stderr instead of stdout